 - Etsy Seller Handbook

-What happens if I don’t improve my shop's Order Dissatisfaction Rate?
+What happens if I don’t improve my shop's ODR?

-Shops can receive up to two Customer Service Warnings.
-Shops that have received two warnings and continue to provide unsatisfactory customer service will be placed under review for permanent suspension.
-Etsy may contact a shop regardless of its ODR if it receives a higher volume of buyer complaints in a short period of time.
+Shops can receive up to two Customer Service Warnings within two years.
+Shops that have received two warnings within this timeframe and continue to provide unsatisfactory customer service will be placed under review for permanent suspension.
+Etsy may contact a shop regardless of its ODR or number of warnings received if it accrues a high volume of buyer complaints in a short period of time.

 If a seller is involved with multiple shops on Etsy, each shop will be evaluated.